An All-In-One Welder/Generator for Powering Jobsite Tools

 Having a separate generator and air compressor on a service truck to meet these needs means double the maintenance requirements — not to mention the additional space and weight on the truck.

 The Bobcat 200 Air Pak from Miller Electric Mfg.
-LLC is an all-in-one payload-saving machine, delivering 28 cfm compressed air — enough to power virtually any air tool used on a jobsite — and a 5,500-watt generator.
-It also provides up to 100 amps of DC power for 12/24-volt battery charging and up to 300 amps for crank assist, along with a 210-amp stick welder.
+LLC is an all-in-one payload-saving machine, delivering up to 30 cfm of compressed air — 20 cfm at idle — to power virtually any air tool used on a jobsite.
+It also has a 6,500-watt generator for 120/240-volt AC power needs, and provides up to 100 amps of DC power for 12/24-volt battery charging and up to 300 amps for crank assist.
+In addition, 210 amps of inverter-based weld power delivers a smooth, stable arc that is capable of MIG, DC TIG and stick welding.

 Space and weight savings